lf-hernandez/disney-ask-demo/README.md

 Update:

-In order update the Lamda, simply run the update shell script:
+In order update the Lambda, simply run the update shell script:

 ```bash
 ./update.sh